Recipe Overview

 Air-fried corn on the cob is such a foolproof method, I have no doubt that your corn will turn out delicious.
 Here are my final tips for the best air fryer corn on the cob:

-• The corn should be cooked through and tender after the recommended cooking time.
+The corn should be cooked through and tender after the recommended cooking time.
 If you’d prefer to char the kernels a bit more, you can leave the corn in the air fryer for another 4 to 6 minutes.
 Just be mindful that it doesn’t overcook and become tough.

 Air fryer corn on the cob inside the open air fryer basket.

-Fresh air fryer corn on the cob is one of my favorite summer sides!
+Other grilled goodies: Fresh air fryer corn on the cob is one of my favorite summer sides!
 Serve crisp corn cobs with grilled salmon or these vegetarian grilled halloumi kebabs.
-It also makes the perfect kid-friendly side to grilled turkey burgers or air fryer hamburgers served with a side of green salad.
+It goes well with a grilled chicken sandwich (you’ll love the marinade in this recipe!).
+Corn on the cob also makes a perfect kid-friendly side to grilled turkey burgers or air fryer hamburgers served with a simple house salad.

 Storage & Reheating Tips

-• Refrigerate: Corn on the cob will always taste the best when it’s fresh!
+Refrigerate: Corn on the cob will always taste the best when it’s fresh.
 However, you can wrap any leftovers tightly in plastic wrap and refrigerate them for up to 3 days.
 Leftover corn is great to use in other recipes (see my tip below), or you can reheat ears of corn in the microwave.

 Leftover Love